 Affiliate marketing, in general, is an avenue that many bloggers use to monetize their web sites with specific niche products or services (inside and outside of Amazon).

 In short, affiliate marketing is where bloggers receive a commission for advertising for specific products or services.
-Generally, this is tracked through a “referral link,” or “affiliate link.”
-The link contains a code that uniquely identifies the blogger and, if the user clicks the link and performs some action (like signing up for service!), the blogger gets a commission.
+Generally, this is tracked through a “referral link”, or “affiliate link”.
+The link contains a code that uniquely identifies the blogger and, if the user clicks the link and performs some sort of an action (like signing up for service!), the blogger gets a commission.

 Some examples of what bloggers market with affiliate links: